logzio/logz-docs/_source/user-guide/log-shipping/log-shipping-troubleshooting.md

 </div>

-### 3. Check your log shipping configuration for the correct token
+### 3. Check your log shipping configuration for the right account token

 <div>

 Logz.io uses your account token to send incoming logs to the correct account.
 If you're not using the right account token, your logs won't be indexed to your account.

-1. Find your account token in your [admin settings](https://app.logz.io/#/dashboard/settings/general) (<i class="li li-gear"></i> in the top menu).
-Your account token is in the Account Settings section.
+1. Find your account token in your [account settings](https://app.logz.io/#/dashboard/settings/general) (**<i class="li li-gear"></i> > Settings > General** in the top menu).

 2. Find the token you're sending with your logs.
 Review the instructions for your [log shipping method](https://app.logz.io/#/dashboard/data-sources/) if you're not sure where to find the token you're sending with your logs.

     <div class="info-box tip">
       In most cases, the token is stored in a configuration file or as a query parameter in the URL you're shipping logs to.
 You can usually find it by searching for "token".